Your resume has been whipped into shape and it’s ready to go to the top of every recruiter’s pile.

 Not exactly filling you with confidence to hire the person…

-The above example doesn’t talk about adding value or even offer any details at all.
+The above example doesn’t talk about adding value or even offering any details at all.

 After we’ve shown you how not to write your opening paragraph, here’s a good example of a cover letter opening paragraph: